Blue Flag Program For Canada Beaches and Marinas

 Tell Canada that all high-carbon projects need an impact assessment What the frack?!
 The Canadian government is proposing to exempt fracking and in situ tar sands from the new federal environmental review process.
 We have until June 1st to fix this – send a letter now to tell the government that ALL high-carbon projects should get an impact assessment.

-One response to “Record Number Of Clean Beach Blue Flags Now Flying”
+One thought on “Record Number Of Clean Beach Blue Flags Now Flying”

 Government invites public input on reducing litter and waste